-C. President/CEO Purchase Authority:
+C. President/CEO Purchase Funding Authority:

-Per board Resolution #2007-60 (amended on September 4, 2018), the president/CEO has the authority to approve the purchase of goods and services and direct community services from a single vendor amounting to less than \$25,000.00 in a fiscal year, but such purchases shall not exceed a total of \$1,200,000.00 per year across multiple vendors.
+Per board Resolution #2007-60 (amended on September 4, 2018), the president/CEO has the authority to approve funding awards for the purchase of goods and services and direct community services from a single vendor amounting to less than \$25,000.00 in a fiscal year, but such purchases shall not exceed a total of \$1,200,000.00 per year across multiple vendors.
 The president/CEO shall provide, at a minimum, quarterly reports to the board for the items approved below this threshold and in accordance with Resolution #2007-60.

 Purchases from a single vendor made under the CEO spending authority shall be considered independent and separate from funding procured for direct community services from the same vendor.

 In the instances of community outreach, match funding and funder collaboration, capacity building, training and/or professional development services, and community engagement refer to match funding and funder collaboration policy No. 2006, capacity building, training and/or professional development services policy No. 2007, community outreach policy No. 2008, and community engagement policy No. 2010.

-D. Purchases up to \$5,000:
+D. President/CEO Purchases Authority up toless than \$25,000:

-Purchases per vendor per fiscal year with a value up to \$5,000.00 may be approved by the president/CEO or his/her designee without board approval.
-Such purchases shall be carried out using appropriate purchasing practices, which includes submission of a purchase requisition that is fully completed and approved by appropriate department staff.
+Purchases per vendor per fiscal year with a value up to $\frac{25,000.00}{25,000.00}$ may be approved by the president/CEO or his/her designee without board approval.

+D-1.
+Such pPurchases up to \$5,000.00 shall be carried out using appropriate purchasing practices, which includes submission of a purchase requisition that is fully completed and approved by appropriate department staff.